 5. Foreign Direct Investment (FDI)

 Foreign investors have shown considerable interest in India’s real estate market.
 Foreign investments in the commercial real estate sector were at USD 10.3 billion from 2017-2021.
 This influx of foreign investment signifies the confidence of international investors in India’s real estate sector.
+The presence of global players like Blackstone, Brookfield, and GIC shows a strong international belief in the potential of the Indian property market.

 6. Rental Yield Potential